-- To find the nearest authorized repair center, use the Dealer Locator on our website www.granddesignrv.com.
+- To find the nearest authorized repair center, select Find a Dealer listed under Shopping Tools on our website www.granddesignrv.com

-- 2. If there is not an authorized dealer near your location, try the following to find a repair facility:
+- 2. If there is not an authorized dealer near your location, try the following to find a local repair facility:

-- Ask the campground staff for referrals.
+- ASK the campground staff for referrals.

+- SEARCH the Internet,

-- Check the local telephone yellow pages.
+- CHECK the local telephone book/yellow pages.

-- Contact your dealer, or
+- CONTACT your dealer, or

 - Grand Design RV Customer Support.